 The Clerk's Office shall prepare and submit to the BOCC an annual investment report which outlines and highlights the investment activities of the fiscal year by investment class or type, book value (and market value if different), and income earned.
 The Clerk's Office should provide periodic reports to County officials as needed.
-The County's independent audit firm who conducts the annual audit pursuant to Section 218.39, Florida Statutes, shall report, as part of the audit, whether or not the Clerk's Office has complied with Section 218.415, Florida Statutes.
+The County's independent audit firm who conducts the annual audit pursuant to Section 218.39, Florida Statutes, shall report, as part of the audit, whether the Clerk's Office has complied with Section 218.415, Florida Statutes.

-This report is the annual investment report for September 30, 2022 for the County and the assurance that the Clerk's Office complied with Section 218.415, Florida Statutes is found in the County's Annual Financial Report.
+This report is the annual investment report for September 30, 2023, for the County and the assurance that the Clerk's Office complied with Section 218.415, Florida Statutes, is found in the County's Annual Financial Report.
+It should be noted that the annual investment report for September 30, 2023, only includes BOCC accounts.
+Previous year's annual investment reports also included Clerk's Office accounts.

-FY 2021/22 INVESTMENT REPORT
+FY 2022/23 INVESTMENT REPORT

-As of September 30, 2022 (Unaudited)
+As of September 30, 2023 (Unaudited)